skijit/notes/programming/docker/kubernetes.md

 ### Jobs
 - This is a kind of controller
-- Job creates one ormore pods and ensures that a specified number of them succesfful terminates, at which point the Job is complete
+- Job creates one or more pods and ensures that a specified number of them sucessfully terminates, at which point the Job is complete

 ### CronJob
 - This is a kind of controller
 - A Cron Job creates Jobs (above) on a time-based schedule
 - One CronJob object is like one line of crontab file.

 ### Services
 - Use case: